ui5-community/ui5-ecosystem-showcase/packages/cds-plugin-ui5/README.md

 > :wave: This is a **community project** and there is no official support for this package!
 Feel free to use it, open issues, contribute, and help answering questions.

-The `cds-plugin-ui5` is a CAP server `cds-plugin` which enables the integration of UI5 tooling based (UI5 freestyle or Fiori elements) projects into the CAP server via the UI5 tooling express middlewares.
-The UI5 or Fiori elements projects just need to be located in the `app` folder of the CAP server or be dependency of the CAP server.
+The `cds-plugin-ui5` is a CDS server `cds-plugin` which enables the integration of UI5 tooling based (UI5 freestyle or Fiori elements) projects into the CDS server via the UI5 tooling express middlewares.
+The UI5 or Fiori elements projects just need to be located in the `app` folder of the CDS server or be dependency of the CDS server.

 > :construction: **Note**
 > This cds-plugin is still work in progress and not final yet!